 If you’re having sleeping troubles, regular pole dancing sessions can help.
 It taxes your body in a good way, releases endorphins that help your brain settle down, and helps ensure that you get high-quality sleep every time you hit the hay.

 These are just a few of the physical, mental, and psychological benefits of pole dancing for beginners.
 It’s a great way to improve your health and quality of life, and you can expect to enjoy more advantages the longer you stay with it.

 Not sure which type of pole dancing is right for you?
 Take a look at the three most common:

 This type of pole dancing mainly revolves around music and movement.
 A pole dancer takes time to develop a character and plan a story instead of just mastering moves.
 It’s a great choice of you want to try pole dancing as a form of self-expression while also learning acrobatics.

 If you prefer a more hardcore workout, this one might be perfect for you.
 Pole sport focuses on intensive drills, mastering technique difficulty, and physical strength.
 Because of this, the choreography is made mostly of acrobatics with very little dancing move.
 It’s also a good place to start learning if you’re planning to compete in the future.

 This one is a more sensual approach.
 If you love wearing sexy clothes and high heels, you’re going to love this type of pole dancing.
-Note that this is not the same as strip shows – this one is all about freedom and celebrating your confident self.

 There’s less focus on choreography and greater emphasis on flexibility and expression.
 It’s also a good choice if you also want to pole dance from home.